About Visit Riverina

 Marina Uys, Bland Shire Council

 Destination Management Plan – https://riverinamurray.com.au/resources/

-Thrive Riverina is a member-based organisation that aims to promote the Riverina and encourage visitation.
-If you are a Council within the Riverina and are interested in joining Thrive Riverina, please contact the Executive Officer on firstname.lastname@example.org.
+Visit Riverina is a member-based organisation that aims to promote the Riverina and encourage visitation.
+If you are a Council within the Riverina and are interested in joining Visit Riverina, please contact the Executive Officer on firstname.lastname@example.org.

 Please note: Only Councils within Riverina Local Government Areas can become members.

-If you are an organisation or business interested in working with Thrive Riverina, please contact the Executive Officer on email@example.com.
+If you are an organisation or business interested in working with Visit Riverina, please contact the Executive Officer on email@example.com.